-Force applied to the outside of the knee joint.
+Force applied to the exterior of the knee joint.

 Signs and symptoms

-Pain over the medial portion of the knee.
+The pain of the knee over the part.
 Swelling and tenderness.
-Instability in the knee and pain on weight bearing.
+Instability at the knee and pain on weight-bearing.

-The ligament, in rare cases, may repair itself but if left unattended could lead to a more severe sprain.
-The pain and instability in the knee may not resolve.
-Continued activity on the injured knee could lead to injuries in the other ligaments due to the instability.
+The ligament, in rare instances, may repair itself if left unattended can result in a more severe sprain.
+Instability and the pain in the knee might not resolve.
+Activity on the knee could result in injuries from the ligaments as a result of instability.

 RICER.
 Immobilization.
 Anti-inflammatory medication.

 Rehabilitation and prevention

-Depending on the severity of the sprain, simple rest and gradual introduction back into activity might be enough.
-Through the phase of rehabilitation and the early portion of the return to action, braces may be required for more severe sprains.
+Based upon the severity of the sprain, introduction and simple rest back into activity might be enough.
+Through the phase of rehabilitation and the part of the return to action, braces may be required for more severe sprains.
 The severe sprains may require rest and immobilization.
 Other equipment and stationary bicycles could be used as a range of motion and strength start to return.
-Ensuring adequate strength in the thigh muscles and conditioning before starting any activity that is susceptible to trauma to the knee will help prevent these types of injuries.
+Ensuring adequate strength in the thigh muscles and conditioning before beginning any activity that’s susceptible to injury to the knee will help avoid these kinds of injuries.

 Although there’s residual looseness in the area of the knee the ligament will heal with no limits.
 Rarely, surgery must fix the ligaments.
 Menisci tearing may produce a sprain that may require repair.